 When is a pest control letter from a tenant necessary

 Before writing any form of letter to your landlord, read again the specifications of the lease agreement between both sides.
 It may turn out that the questions you have are already answered somewhere in the agreement.

-In case the problem you have is listed as the landlord’s responsibility inside the lease agreement, just mention this in the letter that is about to be written and send to the landlord.
-Make sure that any vague language is interpreted correctly because grey areas may easily occur in such kind of papers.
+In case the problem you have is listed as the landlord’s responsibility inside the lease agreement, just mention this in the letter that you’re about to write to your landlord.

 - Make a specific request.
-After explaining the problem in detail, make a clear request to your landlord.
-Regarding pest control, the request might be for scheduling a pest treatment or doing repair work to the property.
+After you explain the problem in detail, make a clear request to your landlord regarding pest control.
+Do you think a certain repair is needed to stop the vermin from entering the property?
+Do you want them to arrange a pest control team to inspect and treat the house?
 Whatever it is, the request should be about returning the property to its previous condition of being completely tenable.

 - Explain the consequences if your response is ignored.
-Your landlord may decide to neglect you request, despite the facts that it’s adequate and lawful.
-To avoid this, make the consequences of such actions clear in the pest control letter to him at first place.
+Your landlord may decide to neglect your request, despite the fact that it’s adequate and lawful.
+To avoid this, make the consequences of such actions clear in the pest control letter to him in the first place.

 The key to controlling pest infestations is maintaining close working relationships between tenants and landlords, and ensuring that the pest control contractor used is a reputable company that has insurance, adequately trained staff and a secure trading history.

 The British Pest Control Association